 Phantom Pregnancy in Dogs - What Are the Symptoms and How Long Does It Last?

-Phantom pregnancy in dogs, also known as false pregnancy in dogs, is a condition that affects many non-spayed female dogs.
+Phantom pregnancy in dogs, also known as false pregnancy, is a condition that affects many non-spayed female dogs.
 This condition can be confusing and distressing for dog owners, especially when the symptoms closely mimic those of a true pregnancy.
 Understanding what a phantom pregnancy is, the symptoms to look out for, and how long it typically lasts can help you manage your dog's health more effectively during this time.

 What is a Phantom Pregnancy in Dogs?